‘Child’s Play’ Review

 Considering what a mediocre year 2019 was for mainstream horror, I didn’t walk into 2019’s reboot of Child’s Play with big expectations.
 That turned out to be a wise decision as I did find myself having fun while watching it and not being all that disappointed after it ended.
 Sure it’s hard to say that the movie is anything to tell friends about but there also isn’t need for bashing.

 There are however many bits and pieces that keep it from being a fun, constant rewatch.
 Hamill’s and Plaza’s work is balanced very noticeably by David Lewis as Shane and Ty Consiglio as Pugg.
 Lewis’ performance seems like lazy line-reading while Consiglio overacts way too much especially since he’s paired with more controlled actors in Gabriel Bateman and Beatrice Kitsos.
 The screenplay is fairly juvenile due to many outlandish scenarios involving especially Andy (played by Bateman) and how it introduces most of the poorly written characters.
-Overall Child’s Play feels very scattered and consisting of puzzle pieces from different puzzles.
+Overall Child’s Play and director Lars Klevberg's vision feel very scattered and consisting of puzzle pieces from different puzzles.

 It’s a fun, bad movie.
 You’re not probably going to hate your time with it.